pixelsdb/mini-pixels/java/README.md

 ## Develop Mini-Pixels in IntelliJ

-You can open `SRC_BASE/pixels` as a maven project in IntelliJ.
+You can open `SRC_BASE/mini-pixels/java` as a maven project in IntelliJ.
 When the project is fully indexed and the dependencies are successfully downloaded, you can build Pixels using the maven plugin (as an alternative of the `mvn` command), run unit tests, and debug the code.

 To use the maven plugin, run/debug the unit tests, or run/debug the main classes of Pixels in Intellij, set the `PIXELS_HOME` environment variable for `Maven`, `Junit`, or `Application` in `Run` -> `Edit Configurations` -> `Edit Configuration Templetes`.
-Ensure that the `PIXELS_HOME` directory exists and follow the instructions in [Install Pixels](docs/INSTALL.md#install-pixels) to put the `pixels.properties` into `PIXELS_HOME/etc` and create the `logs` directory where the log files will be written into.
+Ensure that the `PIXELS_HOME` directory exists, copy `mini-common/src/main/resources/pixels.properties` into `PIXELS_HOME/etc`, and create the directory `PIXELS_HOME/logs` where the log files will be written to.

+> Note: `SRC_BASE` and `PIXELS_HOME` should be separate directories.
+They contain the source code and the installation of Mini-Pixels, respectively.